Editors & Editorial Board

 Jan Blüml (1980): Since 2014 he has been working in the position of Assistant Professor at the Department of Musicology, Faculty of Arts, Palacký University Olomouc, Czech Republic.
 His main academic interest lies in the history of popular music in Central Europe with special emphasis on music in the former Czechoslovakia.
 He is also interested in progressive rock and aesthetic issues related to that genre (monograph: Progressive Rock: The Worldwide and Czechoslavak Scene in Selected Reflections, Prague: Togga, 2017, 320 pages.)

 Martina Stratilková is assistant professor at the Faculty of Arts at Palacký University in Olomouc, Czech Republic.
 Besides musicology, she also has a degree in psychology.
 She teaches courses on music analysis, music psychology, aesthetics, and music aesthetics.
 She is mainly engaged in music aesthetics and the philosophy of music, where her favourite issues follow phenomenological impulses in musicology, developed mainly in music aesthetics and music theory.
-She is further concerned with research in music psychology and with music theory.
 In addition to various articles, she is the author of a book entitled Vývoj fenomenologického myšlení o hudbě [The Development of Phenomenological Thinking about Music].

 Lenka Křupková (Palacký University in Olomouc)